vispy/vispy/README.md

 Features
 -------------

-   * Scene graph
+   * Cross-platform - actively developed on Windows and OS-X.
+   * Modular design - Take almost any part of PyGLy and use it on its own.
+   * Framework design, not an engine - Don't like an existing class?
+Don't use it!
+   * Multiple Window and viewport support.
-   * Multiple viewports
+   * Multiple parallel scene graphs.
+   * Full control over rendering process.
+   * Maths helper classes - Quaternion, Matrix, Vectors.
+   * NumPy - Translate vectors and matrices en-masse.
-   * MD2 loading and animation
+   * Mesh loading support - MD2 loading and animation only at the moment.
-   * Rendering callbacks to allow full control
+   * Liberal licensing - Do what you want.

 Installation